pb33f/libopenapi/README.md

 // dropdown to the low-level API for RequestBody lowReqBody := reqBody.GoLow()

-// print out the value, the line it appears on and the start columns for the key and value of the nodes. fmt.Printf("value is %s, the value is on line %d, starting column %d, the key is on line %d, column %d",
+// print out the value, the line it appears on and the
+// start columns for the key and value of the nodes. fmt.Printf("value is %s, the value is on line %d, " +
+    "starting column %d, the key is on line %d, column %d", reqBody.Description,
+    lowReqBody.Description.ValueNode.Line,
-    reqBody.Description, lowReqBody.Description.ValueNode.Line, lowReqBody.Description.ValueNode.Column,
+    lowReqBody.Description.ValueNode.Column,
+    lowReqBody.Description.KeyNode.Line,
-    lowReqBody.Description.KeyNode.Line, lowReqBody.KeyNode.Column)
+    lowReqBody.KeyNode.Column)
 ```

 The library heavily depends on the fantastic (yet hard to get used to) [yaml.Node API](https://pkg.go.dev/gopkg.in/yaml.v3#Node).